algorithmica-org/algorithmica/content/english/hpc/pipelining/tables.md

 <!-- alternative throughput definitions, maybe in scheduling? -->

 You can get latency and throughput numbers for a specific architecture from special documents called [instruction tables](https://www.agner.org/optimize/instruction_tables.pdf).
-Here are some samples values for my Zen 2 (all specified for 32-bit operands, if there is any difference):
+Here are some sample values for my Zen 2 (all specified for 32-bit operands, if there is any difference):

 | Instruction | Latency | RThroughput |
 |-------------|---------|:------------|